How Democrats could release their memo

+Join CNN correspondents Pamela Brown and Jim Sciutto for a live report on the Russia investigation from Washington tonight at 11 p.m.
+ET.

-Washington (CNN)In response to the expected release of a Republican memo alleging that the FBI abused its surveillance tools, Democrats on Capitol Hill have prepared their own memo in response.
+Washington (CNN)In response to the release of a Republican memo alleging that the FBI abused its surveillance tools, Democrats on Capitol Hill have prepared their own memo.

 California Rep. Adam Schiff, the top Democrat on the House Intelligence Committee, produced the 10-page document as a rebuttal to the GOP memo on alleged Foreign Intelligence Surveillance Act abuses that the House panel voted to make public on Monday.